111-112 - Aztecs + Cortés

 How were these people captured and transported over thousands of kilometres away from their homes?

-The Middle Passage typically took 3 months with ships crammed with people - slavers still made a profit even if 2/3 of the people died en route so they didn't spend any time or money on food or medicine.
-Your
+The Middle Passage typically took 3 months with ships crammed with people chained and taken against their will - slavers still made a profit even if 2/3 of the people died en route so they didn't spend any time or money on food or medicine.
+These stark figures just underpin and reinforce how people from different parts of the world were viewed as property at this time by Europeans intent on profits rather than seeing others as human beings.

-task is to use the handout info along with the video clips and website below to research what this journey was like for the people involved....
+Your task is to use your existing knowledge along with the handout, the video clips above, and the website below to research what this journey was like for the people involved.....

 Attention - some disturbing scenes are involved in these clips - be aware that they may be very upsetting before you watch - you can just use the website below if you wish.....